 UC’s may contain references to general terms and conditions or a first additional section that specifies commercial and legal details, as well as defining objectives and responsibilities necessary to comply with the service levels agreed upon in a Service Level Agreement (SLA).

 Remember that by agreeing to an SLA, the Service Level Manager acts as a service provider to the business; however, in the cases of OLA / UC it has the role of client.

-ServiceTonic 7 incorporates a complete OLA / UC management system that will allow you to avoid risks of non-compliance with the SLAs that you as a service provider have agreed with your clients.
+ServiceTonic 7 incorporates a complete Operational Level Agreement / UC management system that will allow you to avoid risks of non-compliance with the SLAs that you as a service provider have agreed upon with your clients.